Terror Australis: Call of Cthulhu in the Land Down Under

 Terror Australis is a supplement published by Chaosium in 1987 for the horror role-playing game Call of Cthulhu, itself based on the works of H. P. Lovecraft.
 It was written by Penelope Love, Mark Morrison, Lynn Willis, Larry DiTillio, and Sandy Petersen, and is intended to be used as a sourcebook for adventures in Australia in the 1920s.
 It received positive reviews in game periodicals including White Dwarf, Casus Belli, and Dragon.
 A revised and expanded second edition was published in 2019, which won two ENnie Awards.

 Description

 Terror Australis is a sourcebook for life in Australia in the 1920s.
-The book covers geographical information, lifestyles of the time, transport, aboriginal culture and myths, and a timeline of Australia.
+The book details geographical information, lifestyles of the time, transportation around the continent, aboriginal culture and myths, and a timeline of Australia.

 In the first edition, three adventures are included: